shipyardapp/Shipyard-Documentation/docs/blueprint-library/slack/slack-send-message-with-file.md

 Send a Slack message with a message attachment to any channel or DM, alerting any user in your company.

-To have Shipyard dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`
+To have Platform dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`

 **Note:** This Vessel cannot be used to access a local file from your computer.

 **Recommended Setup:**

-1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Shipyard or generates a file with code.
+1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Platform or generates a file with code.

 ## Variables